-A photograph shows a man holding a 13-pound bullfrog.
+A photograph showing a man holding a large bullfrog is real.

 On 25 May 2017, the South Texas Hunting Association Facebook page posted two images of a man holding an unusually large bullfrog: